 Social learning cultivates a knowledge sharing culture by encouraging the bouncing around of ideas and different viewpoints.
 It also allows for easier collection of user-generated content.

 As previously mentioned, social posts that are shared across learning technology solutions can be commented on and ‘liked’.
 Verbal communication is great, but it’s difficult to track.
 Once a phrase has been uttered, it’s lost forever (unless it’s remembered).

 Written communication, on the other hand, is safely on your learning system.
 You can even use the most engaging user generated content in future formal training initiatives.

 Studies show that the benefits of knowledge sharing include increased creativity, learning and performance.
 It also positively impacts team wellbeing and workplace satisfaction.
 Furthermore, 74% of companies estimate that a knowledge sharing culture improves productivity by up to 40%!

 3. Increased Engagement

 Adding social functionality features to learning tech can greatly enhance engagement levels and help to avoid all these problems.
-For example, learners using The Knowledge Arcade app were posting to social feeds an average of nine times a week in 2020.
+For example, learners using Growth Engineering Learning App were posting to social feeds an average of nine times a week in 2020.
 This surge in engagement led to a £16 million increase in retail sales growth for one of our clients!